 "I know her answer, no!"

-I walked past him to my house without replying to his asking what my name was.
-In my room, I was pleased I had at last summoned the courage to put him down.
-After setting my books on the dresser I wrote on my Pee Che, "Crystal Blue Eyes" then scribbled it out.
+I walked past him without replying to his asking what my name was.
+In my room, I was pleased I’d at last summoned the courage to put him down.
+After setting my books on the dresser I wrote on my Pee Che folder, "Crystal Blue Eyes" then scribbled it out.
 I didn't tell Mom what happened.

-"Hi, just moved next door and drive to school, to San Jose State in the morning.
+"Hi, just moved in next door.
+I drive to San Jose State in the morning.
 You take the bus.
-Would you like to ride with me instead?"
+Would you like a ride instead?"

 "That's when I leave, we can all go."

 "Free, I just don't want to see you wasting time and money on the bus.
-You can buy gas if you want but don’t need to.
 It’s a free ride."

 With no reason not to, we climbed in the back seat and exchanged names.
-I expected an agenda such as charging a dime each or snide comments but he simply chatted about the cold weather and possible rain, then dropped me off first saying.
+I expected an agenda such as charging a dime or snide comments but he simply chatted about the cold weather and possible rain then dropped me off and said.

 “He’s just a neighbor.”